This post contains affiliate links. Click here to read my affiliate policy.

 For women, there are three top choices for post-divorce plastic surgery: breast augmentation, liposuction, and a combination breast lift/tummy tuck surgery commonly referred to as the “mommy makeover.”
 Breast augmentation was the most popular plastic surgery procedure among all body procedures in 2016, with 290,467 procedures performed, but your decision should be made based on personal desires; whatever is going to make you feel the most comfortable and confident in your own skin is worth researching and learning about!

 For men, hair loss is the predominant issue.
 Common male pattern baldness is responsible for over 95% of hair loss in men; considering the fact that thick, healthy hair is typically associated with masculinity and power, balding can cause serious damage to one’s self-esteem and self-confidence.
-No matter what gender you are or what procedure you’re interested in, it’s crucial that you do your research ahead of time — which includes scheduling a consultation with a certified plastic surgeon.
+No matter what gender you are or what procedure you’re interested in, it’s crucial that you do your research ahead of time — which includes scheduling a consultation through a medical scheduling software with a certified plastic surgeon.

 A national survey conducted by the National Women’s Health Resource Center found that more than 40% of women sought to improve their physical appearance after a divorce or other significant life transitions.
 You’re not alone in your desires!
 Provided you’ve done your research and are making this change for yourself, cosmetic surgery post-divorce is nothing to be ashamed of.